u1-liquid/openpollslack-i18n/README.md

 I have make some change to make it more customizable such as
 - Allow choices add by others
+- True Anonymous Vote (Poller can't see users votes if this mode is ON) : Default ON
 - Customizeable UI (Order, Show/Hide Element you don't want to make it cleaner)
 - UI Language, Multiple language support
-- Separate configuation for each Slack team.
+- Separate configuation for each Slack team
 - Better error handling that may crash the server